Play Monopoly Day

 When is Play Monopoly Day?
 This holiday is always observed on November 19

 Today is Play Monopoly Day, a November 19 holiday.
 The Monopoly game is the fourth most popular board game ever played.
 Only the Game of Life, Clue, and Candy Land are more popular.
+Yet, true Monopoly gamers firmly believe it is number one.
 Have you played Monopoly before?
 Chances are, you have.
 Over 1 billion people in over 100 countries have played Monopoly at least once.
 Many of us have played it far more than once.
 Gather a few friends or family members together and pull out the Monopoly Board from your closet.
 It’s time to have some fun!
+While you read this article, check out the monopoly trivia.
+Then, as you play the game later today, you can amaze other gamers with your knowledge of Monopoly.

 Play Monopoly Your Way